jdkwak1994/matplotlib-challenge/README.md

 # Matplotlib Challenge
-matplotlib-challenge week 5 homework, done by Jeongdae (JD) Kwak
+matplotlib-challenge week 5 homework, done by Jeongdae (JD) Kwak.

 ## Background
 What good is data without a good plot to tell the story?